 Which left me with that tiny mantle shelf.

 ok, still no. While I would love to find a gorgeous piece of crazy thick walnut to use, that was not in the cards or the budget.
 So.. plan “B” I made it thicker all by myself.
 Ryobi One + Airstrike technology to the rescue!

 My favorite tool EVER.
 I love this brad nailer.
-I can’t tell you how many times I use it and that it is battery-powered is SO awesome!
+I can’t tell you how many times I use it and the fact that it is battery-powered is SO awesome!
 I don’t have to drag a huge cord or compressor around, it’s not crazy loud… seriously, I can use this during nap time and not wake up a soul!

-going for the industrial look for the whole room so I didn’t even miter the corners (didn’t that work out easy?)
+I was going for an industrial look for the whole room so I didn’t even have to miter the corners (didn’t that work out easy?)
 I caulked the edges for cosmetic purposes and once the caulk was paintable, I went to town.